pytorch/serve/docs/metrics.md

       unit: ms
       dimensions: [*model_name, *level]
 ```

-Note that **only** the metrics defined in the **metrics configuration file** can be emitted to model_metrics.log or made available via the [metrics API endpoint](metrics_api.md).
-This is done to ensure that the metrics configuration file serves as a central inventory of all the metrics that Torchserve can emit.

 Default metrics are provided in the [metrics.yaml](https://github.com/pytorch/serve/blob/master/ts/configs/metrics.yaml) file, but the user can either delete them to their liking / ignore them altogether, because these metrics will not be emitted unless they are updated.\
 When adding custom `model_metrics` in the metrics configuration file, ensure to include `ModelName` and `Level` dimension names towards the end of the list of dimensions since they are included by default by the following custom metrics APIs: